 Parking at Camps Bay Beach

 Parking is mostly on the street lining the beach.
-Because of the length of the beach, there are often cars coming and going.
+Because of the length of the beach, there are often cars coming and going so parking isn’t too much of an issue.

 Another beach I enjoy but is completely overwhelmed by crowds is Muizenberg Beach.
 This beach is along the same coastline as Boulders Beach, only 20-30 minutes away.
-This beach is most popular for beginner surfers as there are small waves and plenty of surf board rentals along the beach.
-This beach is also very commercial, lined by some of the Western Cape’s most popular chains: Tiger’s Milk, Bootlegger’s Coffee, Knead Bakery and more.
+This beach is most popular for beginner surfers as there are small waves and plenty of surfboard rentals along the beach.
+This beach is also very commercial, lined by some of the Western Cape’s most popular chains: Tiger’s Milk, Bootlegger Coffee, Knead Bakery and more.

 Parking at Muizenberg Beach